prashantgupta24/node-randomstring/README.md

     Prashant Gupta (pgupta7)

 ####Target Project
 We have used a simple **NodeJs** application for this stage of the project which acts as a library for creating random strings.
-We have configured **Jenkins** on our machine as our build server.
+The main source files are present in the <code>lib</code> folder and the test file is present in <code>test</code> folder.We have configured **Jenkins** on our machine as our build server.

 ####
 We are using **Mocha** as the testing framework and **Istanbul** to measure test coverage.
 We have used the technique of constraint based test generation to increase the coverage.